juju/docs/src/en/charms-fan.md

 !!!
 Note:
     You may need to create a new VPC if you are using an old AWS account (the original VPC may be deficient).
+Some may simply prefer to have a Juju-dedicated VPC.
+See [Creating an AWS VPC][fan-aws-vpc] for instructions.

+Whether you created a secondary VPC out of necessity or preference you will need to inform Juju about it.
 See
-    [Creating an AWS VPC for use with FAN networking][fan-example-aws-vpc].

-Whether you created a secondary VPC out of necessity or because you prefer to use a Juju-dedicated VPC you will need to tell Juju to use it.
-See [AWS specific features][anchor__aws-specific-features] for how to do this.
+[AWS specific features][anchor__aws-specific-features] for how to do this.

-#### Deploying

 Here, FAN networking will be leveraged by deploying and relating applications that are running in different LXD containers, where the containers are housed